We are already here.

 II.
 Who We Are

-We are builders of sovereign tools, not subjects of sovereigns.
+We do not live as subjects of sovereigns.

 We are capital with legs, code with intent, wealth without custodians.